Acid rain: The power of markets to help the planet

 Our cap-and-trade plan to reduce acid rain cut sulfur dioxide emissions in half, at a fraction of the expected costs.

 The same market-based approach is at the heart of California’s Global Warming Solutions Act (AB32) to cut greenhouse gas emissions, creating the largest carbon market in North America.
-Why support carbon markets?
+Cities in China are now adopting and testing similar measures.

 The acid rain challenge